top of page

 Does the course have a scholarship program?

 All participants will have access to a detailed course program, the brochure with abstracts of presentations, a collection of digital resources that include articles, book chapters and video lectures, and a course reader.
-After the course, participants will have access to selected recordings from the course and a digital copy of the course publication.
-Additionally, participants will have access to a group communication platform, where they will be able to interact with one another and uphold their network, during and after the on-site program.
+After the course, participants will have access to selected recordings from the course.
+Additionally, participants will have access to a group communication platform (WhatsApp), where they will be able to interact with one another and uphold their network, during and after the on-site program.

 What resources will be offered before and during the course?

 You will have access to speakers during all course activities and social events, including occasional meals and coffee breaks, throughout the two weeks.
-Find the list of speakers and their bios on the brochure and the Faculty page.
+Find the list of speakers and their bios on the brochure and the Faculty page (under construction).

 Who are the speakers and how much access will I have to them throughout the course?